I Think I Turned My Childhood Friend into a Girl

 I Think I Turned My Childhood Friend into a Girl (恋する(おとめ)の作り方, Koisuru (Otome) no Tsukurikata) is an otokonoko romantic comedy manga series by Azusa Banjo, published by Ichijinsha in Comic Pool and in collected tankōbon volumes.
 It was originally released through Banjo's Twitter account starting on December 26, 2019, as Osananajimi (♂) o Onnanoko ni Shiteshimatta Hanashi, (Note: Osananajimi (♂) o Onnanoko ni Shiteshimatta Hanashi (幼馴染（♂）を女の子にしてしまった話)) and was picked up for serialization due to positive reader response.
-An English translation has been released by Seven Seas Entertainment since June 2022, but has been controversial for its treatment of the character Hiura.
+An English translation has been released by Seven Seas Entertainment since June 2022.
+An anime television series adaptation has been announced.

 The series follows Kenshiro Mido, who practices applying make-up on his friend Hiura Mihate; following this, Hiura becomes interested in presenting femininely, and the two realize they are attracted to each other.
 The series, and the character of Hiura in particular, has been well received by critics and readers.
 It was nominated for the Next Manga Award in 2020, 2021, and 2022, and was voted one of the most popular web manga of 2020.